Whitewashing in film: Anti-whitewashing campaigns

 Media watchdog groups have sought more authentic representations on screen, taking issue with casting decisions such as actor Johnny Depp as a Native American in The Lone Ranger (2013).
 With films from the United States receiving promotion in more global markets, the groups argue for roles that represent the diversity of audiences, who are seeking more authenticity.
 SAG-AFTRA's David White demurred on groups' opposition to casting white actors in non-white roles, "The laws insist that one's race not be part of the qualifications for a job," but he recognized that there was a lack of diversity in roles available.
 Law professor John Tehranian said, "Of course, there is nothing inherently wrong with race-blind casting, as long as it works both ways.
 But in reality, it never has; one rarely sees, for example, an African American, Latino, or Asian actor cast as a white character."

-However, certainly in Shakespeare plays, black actors have been cast in white roles for some time: see for example the 2022 production of Richard III with Danai Gurira.
-Various modern Marvel, Disney and DC characters have "race-swapped" traditionally white portrayed characters in "an effort to appeal to modern audiences": Heimdall in Thor, Valkyrie, Hawkman High Evolutionary, Iris & Wally West, Jimmy Olsen, Ariel, Batgirl, Commissioner Gordon, Invincible Amber, Nick Fury, Fairy God Mother, Johnny Storm, Peter Pan, Tinkerbell, Aquaman, Snow White, Spiderman, MJ, Johnny storm, Perry White, Harvey Dent, Deadshot, Alicia Masters, Kingpin, Emil, Hogun, Iris West, Electro, Baron Mardo, Callisto, Manchester Black, Starfire amongst others.
-Alterman describes this modern trend, and historic race swapping, as being neither a "liberal" or "racist agenda" but a "green agenda" to make the most money appealing to the widest paying demographic.
-Once, that was almost entirely a white market, but increasingly it is a diverse market and requires a diverse portfolio of actors.
+In 2016, a social media movement #StarringJohnCho created by Willam Yu trending on Twitter with photoshopped images of John Cho on popular movie posters.
+This sparked a discussion about the whitewashing of Asian characters in the media and the demand of Asian Americans in lead roles.